AtlantiaKing/That2DGameEngine/README.md

 Adding scenes to the game can be done using the `SceneManager::AddScene` method which takes a function that has the initialization of the scene.
 At the start of the engine, the scene that has been added the first (index 0) will be automatically loaded.

-You can load another scene you can use the `SceneManager::LoadScene` method which takes an index.
+You can load another scene using the `SceneManager::LoadScene` method which takes an index.

 ### Scenegraph

 The base of any scenegraph is a **scene** object.
 This class can only store gameobjects.
 You can add a gameobject to a scene using the `Scene::CreateGameObject` method.
 If the parent of a gameobject is set to `null` the gameobject will be parented to the scene.

 **Gameobjects** are classes that can have both children (other gameobjects) and components.
-Gameobjects by them selves have no logic and only act as containers for the components.
+Gameobjects by them selves have no logic and only act as containers for components and children objects.
 Each gameobject also has a tag which can be used to differentiate certain gameobjects from others.
+Gameobjects can be added using the `GameObject::CreateGameObject` method and components can be added using the `GameObject::AddComponent` method which is templated.

 **Components** are classes that derive from `that::Component` and have multiple methods that can be overloaded such as `Init`, `Update`, `Render`, `OnGui`, `OnEnable`, `OnDisable`, etc.
 These components are the base of the engine since these are the classes that will provide functionality to gameobjects.